-A Regular Employee who is demoted or whose job classification is devalued as a direct consequence of technological change, may elect to terminate his/her employment with the District and receive severance pay.
-The employee must notify the District of choosing severance pay within THREE (3) months of the job change taking place.
+A Regular Employee who is demoted or whose job classification is devalued as a direct consequence of technological change, may elect to terminate their employment with the District and receive severance pay.
+The employee must notify the District of choosing severance pay within three (3) months of the job change taking place.

-- (a) Less than THREE (3) years' service at the time of choosing severance: - ONE (1) week's current pay for each year of service or major part thereof. - (b) THREE (3) or more years' service at the time of choosing severance: - for the FIRST (1st) year of service, THREE (3) weeks' current pay; - for the SECOND (2nd) year of service, THREE (3) weeks' current pay; - for each year thereafter, ONE-HALF (1⁄2) months' current pay. - (c) Severance pay is limited to SIX (6) months' current pay.
+(a) Less than three (3) years' service at the time of choosing severance:

+- one (1) week's current pay for each year of service or major part thereof.

+- (b) Three (3) or more years' service at the time of choosing severance: - for the first (1st) year of service, three (3) weeks' current pay; - for the second (2nd) year of service, three (3) weeks' current pay; - for each year thereafter, one-half $(\frac{1}{2})$ months' current pay. - (c) Severance pay is limited to six(6) months' current pay.